hubertlepicki/handbook/benefits/work-leave.md

 ### General Leave of Absence

-Under special circumstances, full-time and part-time regular employees may be granted a leave of absence without pay.
-The granting of this type of leave is normally for compelling reasons and is dependent upon the written approval of the CEO.
+Under special circumstances, employees may be granted a leave of absence without pay.
+The granting of this type of leave is is dependent upon the written approval of the CEO.

 ### Parental Leave

 Employees are eligible for a leave of absence without pay upon the birth or adoption of a child.
-Maternity/Paternity leave may begin up to six months after the birth or adoption of the child.
+Parental leave may begin up to six months after the birth or adoption of the child.

-Employees seeking parental leave must provide a minimum of 30 days advance notice of their intent to take parental leave and the anticipated date of their return.
 The company will continue to fully contribute to insurance premiums per company policy for up to 6 months.

 ### Disability Leave